 Smart sellers pay for their own appraisal before they list as a way to get a learned opinion on an appropriate list price.
 If you haven’t gotten an appraisal already, you might want to do that now before changing your price.

 If the home appraises below what you were asking, then you’ll know what’s causing the offers to not flow in.

 Check out other listings again

+So when is it time to lower your house price?
 Pull up pending sales and find ones that had price reductions.
 How many days were they on the market before the price was reduced?
 And find out how much of a price reduction was made.
 You won’t know the sold price, but you can determine a rough average of prices.
 Don’t pay attention to active listings that don’t have price reductions, unless they’re similar to yours.

 Run side-by-side comparisons with active listings near the price point you’re considering dropping your price to.
 Price your home so it falls near the bottom of the houses you’re comparing.
 Or if you’re really determined, price it less than anything else listed on your local market.

 Properties that are priced below what buyers are already quite willing to pay will likely then receive multiple offers.
-In many cases, it’s common to see price wars develop among buyers who are competing, which then could result in an accepted offer for more than list price.
+In many cases, it’s common to see price wars develop among buyers who are competing.
+This then could result in an accepted offer for more than list price.
 Since this can be tricky, work with your real estate agent to ensure you’re approaching this correctly.
 If you do this right, you’re not really reducing your price after all!